pauld0051/pros_and_cons/TESTING.md

 ### Help Page

 All users can view the help page, but only users who are logged in are able to send the administrator messages.

+### Logout

+The application successfully removes a user from the "session".

+### Keep logged in

+Users have the choice at registration or login to keep their "session" active.
+A user can then close their browser and reopen it at another time and still be logged in.

 ### 404 - page not found